 If the Hearing Officer determines that an Applicant has shown good cause, the Hearing Officer will direct the Clerk to reschedule the Pre-Hearing Conference and the Applicant will be liable to OCERS for any actual costs incurred by OCERS as a result of the delay.
-Applicant's failure to participate in the rescheduled Pre-Hearing Conference will result in immediate dismissal of their case.

-Rule 98.
+Rule 9.
 Pre-Hearing Statements

-- A. The Applicant will file a Pre-Hearing Statement of up to ten (10) pages, not including exhibits, no later than sixty (60) days prior to the first Hearing Date. - B. Respondent will file a Pre-Hearing Statement of up to ten (10) pages, not including exhibits, no later than thirty (30) days prior to the first Hearing Date. - C. Any Party may file supplemental Supplemental Pre-Hearing Statements of up to five (5) pages, not including exhibits, no later than fourteen (14) days prior to the first Hearing Date. - D. The Pre-Hearing Statements will include the following: - A statement of the issues and contentions of the Party and a brief summary of the evidence to be presented; - A list and redacted copies of any expert's reports, transcripts of depositions of any witnesses, and -other documentary evidence on which the Party will rely, if not already in the Administrative Record.
-All documents will be Bates Stamped by the Applicant (or the Applicant'stheir Attorney) in sequence with the initial Administrative Record.
-Duplicate documents will be rejected; - The names, addresses, email addresses (if known) and telephone numbers of any non-expert witnesses whose testimony the Party intends to call as a witness at the Hearing and a brief description of the content of their testimony; and.
+- A. The Applicant will file a Pre-Hearing Statement of up to ten (10) pages, not including exhibits, no later than sixty (60) days prior to the first Hearing Date. - B. Respondent will file a Pre-Hearing Statement of up to ten (10) pages, not including exhibits, no later than thirty (30) days prior to the first Hearing Date. - C. Any Party may file supplemental Pre-Hearing Statements of up to five (5) pages, not including exhibits, no later than fourteen (14) days prior to the first Hearing Date. - D. The Pre-Hearing Statements will include the following: - 1.
+A statement of the issues and contentions of the Party and a brief summary of the evidence to be presented;